sin101/MemoryAPP/docs/DEVELOPMENT.md

 ## Semantic search index

 Card embeddings are organized using a simple locality-sensitive hash.
 Queries hash the embedding vector and only compare against cards in the matching bucket for faster semantic lookup on large datasets.

+## Virtualized card grid

+The frontend renders card lists with `react-window` to only mount items visible in the viewport, keeping scrolling smooth even with thousands of cards.